 For new posts, scroll down.

-You’ve come to the right place to learn about faces, esp. ones that stand out in a crowd—the good, the bad, and the “ugly.”
-Together we’ll learn and share insights—via blogs, comments, guest blogs—about the social and psychological aspects of living with “facial differences” in a world that emphasizes looks.
+You’ve come to the right place to learn about faces, especially ones that stand out in a crowd—the good, the bad, and the “ugly.”
+Together we’ll learn and share insights—via blogs, guest blogs, comments, and even painted portraits—about the social and psychological aspects of living with “facial differences” in a world that emphasizes looks.

 What you bring to the discussion: